Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 What if I’m too shaken to think straight?

-That’s normal.
-Use the screenshot checklist above, ask a passenger/friend to help, and focus on safety first.
-You can fill gaps later – but photos and witness details are time-sensitive.
+That is normal.
+Use the checklist above, ask a passenger or friend to help if you can, and focus on safety first.
+Some gaps can be filled later – but photos, witness details and CCTV notes are time-sensitive.

 If you want help right now

-If you’ve had a non-fault crash and want help working out what to do next before you get pulled into confusing calls, Car Accident Helpline can talk you through the immediate practical steps and what information may matter most.
+If you’ve had a non-fault crash and want help working out what to do next before you get pulled into confusing calls, Car Accident Helpline can talk you through the immediate practical steps, what information may matter most, and how the next stage could work depending on your circumstances.

 ⚠️ Car Accident Helpline.
 Open 24/7